hassan23/OpenStreetMap-Project-New-Delhi/README.md

 110064  |1
 ```
 ### Listing the names of Metro Stations
-As NewDelhi is one of the most dense cities in India it has a metro railway service, almost a million travel with metro daily.
+As NewDelhi is one of the most dense cities in India it has a metro railway service, almost 2 million people travel with metro daily.
 It comes under the department DMRC(Delhi Mertro Rail Corporation).

 ```sql
 sqlite> SELECT Distinct(nodes_tags.value) StationNames